JhonyDev/JhonyDev-jic-event-management-dj-backend/EXTERNAL_REGISTRATION_API.md

 - `country` (string) - Country name
 - `phone_number` (string) - Contact phone number
 - `registration_type` (string) - Type of registration (e.g., "Student Participant", "Delegate")
+- `workshop_selection` (string) - Workshop name from the dropdown (see Workshop Options below)

+### Workshop Options

+If registering for a workshop, use the exact workshop name from your dropdown in the `workshop_selection` field.
+The API automatically maps these names to the correct sessions in the database.

+**Valid workshop names:**
+- `Hands-on Workshop on Next-Generation Sequencing (NGS) Data Analysis and Bioinformatics Skills Development`
+- `Workshop on Precision in Practice: Advanced Imaging, Physiology and Interventions in the Modern Cath Lab`
+- `Workshop on Artificial Intelligence in Instrument Development`
+- `Workshop on Regenerative Medicine and 3D Bioprinting: from Concept to Tissue Fabrication`
+- `Hands-on Workshop on Nanomedicine Preparation and Characterization Techniques`
+- `Symposium cum Workshop on Emerging Trends in Clinical Genetics and Genomics`
+- `N-A` (no workshop)
+- `I don't want to attend any workshop` (no workshop)

+**Note:** The mapping is handled automatically by the API.
+You don't need to change your dropdown option values - simply pass the exact text as shown in your form.

 ### Example Request